merely-useful/py-rse/index.md

 ## Configuration File Formats {#config-formats}

-Programmers have invented far too many formats for configuration files, so please do not create one of your own.
+Programmers have invented far too many formats for configuration files;
+rather than creating one of your own, you should adopt some widely-used approach.
-One possibility is to write the configuration as a Python module and load it as if it was a library.
+One is to write the configuration as a Python module and load it as if it was a library.
 This is clever,
 but means that tools in other languages can't process it.